cole-k/cc-lemma/README.md

 If you run

 ```
-$ python3 generate-plots.py results/summary --exclude-tools hipspec cvc4 thesy
+$ python3 generate-plots.py precomputed-results --exclude-tools hipspec cvc4 thesy
 ```

-you should get plots that exactly match those in our paper.
+you should get plots that match those in our paper.

 Note that there is one datapoint which does appear for any tool but C.C.
 Lemma among this data: `mtp-base`, which corresponds to the motivating example in